Ashwain1502/Parallex-Practice/README.md

 # Parallex-Practice

-A html and css based parallex animation done by following a youtube tutorial.
+An HTML and CSS-based parallex animation is done by following a YouTube tutorial.